lispc/address-derive-from-mnemonic/README.md

-## imToken address deriver
+## address deriver

-This repo is used to derive ETH and BTC addresses from mnemonic words.
+This repo demos how to derive ETH and BTC addresses from mnemonic words.
-The protocol is identical to imToken.
-For BTC, only segwit addresses are supported.
+For BTC, only SegWit P2SH addresses are supported.